Teradata/stacki-wiki/wiki/Overview.md

 ## Linux

-Stacki supports Red Hat and its variants, also Ubuntu and SLES.
+Stacki supports Red Hat and its variants, and also SLES.
 We generally develop on SLES since it is Teradata's focus, but we always test on CentOS/RHEL to give you the choice for your base operating system.
 We have also seen Oracle Linux and Scientific Linux deployed.

 ## Applications